BlueBrain/sonata-extension/source/sonata_config.rst

                                                     Only for `endfoot` edge populations where it is mandatory. microdomains_file               Optional         Path to the .h5 storing microdomain data.
-                                                    Only for `astrocyte` node populations where it is mandatory. spine_morphologies_dir          Optional         Path to the directory containing the dendritic spine morphologies.
+                                                    Only for `astrocyte` node populations where it is mandatory. provenance                      Optional         Dictionary containing provenance metadata (e.g. bioname).
-                                                    This path is used in conjonction with the spine_morphology property (see :doc:`sonata_tech`) to find the spine_morphology.
-                                                    By default, the concatenation of the spine_morphologies_dir + spine_morphology_property + ".h5" extension.
-   provenance                      Optional         Dictionary containing provenance metadata (e.g. bioname).
    =============================== ================ ====================================